DevExpress-Examples/wpf-pivot-grid-create-context-menu-for-field-values/Readme.md

-# How to create a context menu for field values
+# How to modify a context menu for PivotGrid areas

 This example shows how to modify context menu for the Field and Data areas in the PivotGridControl.